 Wherever you find heavily shorted stocks, you'll probably find a trading frenzy.
 But beware: The music could stop at any moment.

-For a quick primer: hedge funds and other market participants can bet against a stock by "shorting" it.
+A quick primer: Hedge funds and other market participants can bet against a stock by "shorting" it.
 But those bears sometimes get it wrong, and when they do, it can trigger an effect called a "short squeeze."

-You can learn more about how short squeezes work here, but in brief, it's a phenomenon that occurs when buying pressure in a stock forces shorts to unwind their negative bets – which they can do only by purchasing the stock – fueling a virtuous cycle that sends shares aggressively higher.
+You can learn more about how short squeezes work in our explainer, but in brief, it's a phenomenon that occurs when buying pressure in a stock forces shorts to unwind their negative bets – which they can do only by purchasing the stock – fueling a virtuous cycle that sends shares aggressively higher.

-To get a sense of where the next shark bait might come from, we've put together a list of the 25 stocks with the highest short interest in the Russell 3000 Index, according to the latest data available from S&P Global Market Intelligence.
+To get a sense of where the next squeeze candidate might come from, we've put together a list of the 25 stocks with the highest short interest in the Russell 3000 Index, according to the latest data available from S&P Global Market Intelligence.

 When it comes to playing around with high short interest stocks, unless you are uncommonly lucky, let's just say the risks greatly outweigh the rewards.